iankerr4444/medieval-book/AccountSignups.md

 2. You will need to download the free software [here](https://www.zotero.org/download/).
 You will need to download and install the software on your computer.
 Zotero works best if you also install the plugin on your internet browser, to enable you to add content to your repository with a single click.
 3. You should join the Zotero group for the class, which allows us to organize content as a group.
 The group can be found [here](https://www.zotero.org/groups/2168566/digital_archiving_medieval_manuscripts).

 # Hypothes.is

+Hypothes.is is a tool which allows you to annotate web content for your personal research use or, in our case, to allow us to collaborate as a group.
+It is, in essence, a digital version of you writing notes in the margins of a book/ photocopy.
+If you open a pdf in your browser, for example, you can annotate it and all your comments are saved in a central
+We will use hypothes.is *via* a plug-in on your Chrome Browser.

+1. If you don't already use Google Chrome, download a free copy [here](https://www.google.ca/chrome/) and install.
+2. Get started with hypothes.is [here](https://hypothes.is/start).
+3. Following the links provided on the Start page, sign up for an account and download/install the plugin.
+4. Go to Slack, look in the Resources channel and follow the link to join the class group, "Digital Archiving".
+This will allow your classmates to see your comments (but not outsiders).
+5. Play around with Hypothes.is.
+The first step is to view this page with the plugin activated, and **see the final instruction I have posted there**.
+You might also want to make a separate private folder for comments you want to keep to yourself (or for each research project you are working on this year...).
+For a sense of what hypothes.is can do, take a look at their [tutorials](https://web.hypothes.is/help-categories/tutorials/).

 # Google Calendar

 We've incorporated the class schedule into an open Google Calendar.
 It will updated as we go along and you should receive notifications about the class schedule through Slack.
+You can consult the calendar directly [here](https://calendar.google.com/calendar?cid=MDE5OHQxbzkyYmhwdGlhMjJhbWhobjZhcm9AZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
+This link will bring you to google which will ask you to sign onto your gmail account to add to the calendar.
+If you click on the verticle elipsis (⋮) beside the name "Digital Archiving", and then on "Settings", you can scroll down to the various other options for integrating the calendar into, for example, Outlook or Mac Calendar.